About — Antakly Projects

 A Personal Note

 "I started these conversations because I was tired of culture being translated by people who weren't really listening.
 Twenty-three years later, that hasn't changed.
-Neither has the reason I keep asking."
+Neither has the reason I keep asking the same questions."